kitpages/docker-glusterfs/README.md

 References
 ----------

-This dockerfile is widely inspired from this blog post from rancher : http://rancher.com/creating-a-glusterfs-cluster-for-docker-on-aws/
+This dockerfile is a bit inspired from this blog post from rancher : http://rancher.com/creating-a-glusterfs-cluster-for-docker-on-aws/